• About

 Location

-Stuart is a vast country district extending from the Spencer Gulf as far as the Northern Territory border in the north and the Queensland and New South Wales borders in the east.
-The district includes pastoral lease and unincorporated Crown Lands, Lake Eyre and part of the Simpson Desert in the far north.
+Stuart is a vast country district extending from the Spencer Gulf as far as the Northern Territory border in the north, the Queensland and New South Wales borders in the east, and the Western Australian border to the north-west.
+The district includes unincorporated Crown Lands, Lake Eyre, and part of the Simpson Desert in the far north, the Anangu Pitjantjatjara Yankunytjatjara Lands, and Pastoral Unincorporated Areas (including the localities of Marla and Oodnadatta).
 Its main population centre since the 2020 boundaries redistribution is the industrial town of Port Pirie.

 Area